 Data availability statement: Data are available from the corresponding author on demand.

 Ethics statement: The study was conducted according to the principles of the Declaration of Helsinki.
-Due to the character of the study, the approval of the Ethics Committee, as well as written informed consent were redundant.
+The local Ethics Committee was informed about the study.
+Due to the character of the study, patients' written informed consent was redundant.